OlympusDAO/olympus-v3/README.md

 - Uncomment the line containing `--broadcast` in the deployment bash script after testing in order to push the changes to the live chain
 - The deployment output will be saved in `deployments/`
 - Update the `src/scripts/env.json` file with the new contract addresses (which can be copied from the deployment output)

+## Boosted Liquidity Vault Setup

+- Deploy any dependencies (if on testnet)
+- Deploy BLV contracts
+- Activate BLV contracts with the BLV registry (using an olymsig script)